nelsonfigueroa/nelson.cloud/content/posts/2019_09_26_wifi_hacking_with_aircrack-ng.md

 $ macchanger -m f8:d8:88:64:fd:c7 wlan0
 ```

-On MacOS you can change the MAC address of an interface to one of your choosing with the following command:
+On macOS you can change the MAC address of an interface to one of your choosing with the following command:

 ```
 $ sudo ifconfig wlan0 ether f8-db-88-e4-94-5d